armonyreal/armony_outfitbag/README.md

 - [oxmysql](https://github.com/overextended/oxmysql)

 ## **Support & Contributions**
-- If you need help or want to report an issue, join the **Armony Community Discord**.
+- If you need help or want to report an issue, join the **Kuro Community Discord**.
 - This resource is **100% free**.
 If you see someone selling it, they are a scammer.
 - Source code is **publicly available** to prevent unauthorized reselling.
 - Discord: https://discord.gg/v2BBSKe9